steven-mi/tfx-gpt2/README.md

 # GPT-2 in TFX
 Main work done by [nsheppert/gpt-2](https://github.com/nshepperd/gpt-2)

 In this repository, we take the existing code and transform it into a TFX pipeline.
 The TFX pipeline can then be orchestrated with either Airflow or Kubeflow (not recommended though if Kubeflow needs to be set up).
 Have a look at `examples` for getting to know how to use this module.
+Tensorboard is supported can be used for keeping a track during training.
+Additionally, the complete pipeline creates a model and pushes it into a MLFlow registry.
+This registry is then the central place where all of your model are stored and where your services will be grabbing the GPT-2 model.

+## Why TFX?
+- TFX is a open source framework for creating production grade end-end machine learning pipelines.
+- It handles a lot of useful things like caching and versioning

 ## Getting Started

+### Install package
 ```
 git clone https://github.com/steven-mi/tfx-gpt2.git
 cd tfx-gpt2
 pip indstall tfx-gpt2
 ```

-**Run pipeline with Apache Beam**
+## Run pipeline with Apache Beam
 ```bash
 cd examples
 python beam-example.py
 ```

-**Run pipeline with Airflow**
+## Run with Apache Airflow
 ```bash
 ... setup airflow
 # copy files to dag folder